MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 **Bar chart**

 Each bar in the graph represents the average external network size for each group (grouped by the investor group-by attribute in Page settings).
 Average external network size is defined as the total number of non-distinct external contacts with whom the measured employees from this group had two meaningful interactions in all selected weeks, divided by number of person-week records in the selected date range in Page settings.

 The Average line on bar charts is the sum of external network size during all selected weeks divided by the number of person-week records in the selected period in Page settings.

 **Trend chart**

 The group average point for a given week is the sum of external network size divided by the number of person-domain records for that week.
 The group average point for a given week for a selected group is the sum of external network size for that group divided by the number of person-domain records for that week for that group.

 **Distribution chart**

 Each box in this chart represents the five-number summary of the external network size for a particular group, for example, the Purchasing organization.
 The five-number summary includes minimum, maximum, median, and upper and lower quartiles for the dataset.
 Distribution boxes are sorted on maximum values descending.

 >[!Note]
-> Collaboration filters cannot be currently applied for this chart.

-**External network breadth**
-External network breadth refers to the number of distinct external domains with whom a person had at least two meaningful interactions within the last 28 days (or if reported by month, within the last month).

-**Bar chart**

-**Trend chart**

-Group average is the trend of average of averages of external network size, which is the sum of average external network size for each organization divided by the number of organizations.

-**Distribution chart**

-Each box shows minimum, maximum, median, upper and lower quartile external network size for measured employees from each organization.

->[!Note]
-> Collaboration filters cannot be applied for this chart.
+> Currently, collaboration filters cannot be  applied for this chart.

 ### External network breadth